 Tricia Downing is a Denver-based author, speaker, Paralympian, and director for The Cycle of Hope, a nonprofit "aimed at empowering adult women who are full-time wheelchair users."
 She has been highlighted for her athleticism and tenacity in multiple publications, such as Muscle and Fitness Hers and Women's Adventure Magazine.
 She has also been featured in the Warren Miller documentary Superior Beings and the lifestyle show Life Moments.

 Although her first fiction novel, Chance for Rain is her second book, her memoir, Cycle of Hope - A Journey from Paralysis to Possibility, was published in 2010.

 For more information about Tricia Downing:

-*News Release by Margaret Brown: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Margaret Brown).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.